alanwsmith/ec2-blender-renderer.alanwsmith.com/scripts/ec2_launcher/README.md

 take severl minutes.

-You can log into the box and do
+You can log into the box and do cat ~/setup-log.txt to see where things are (roughly)

-cat ~/setup-log.txt
+NOTE: The p2 Setup requires it's own script so it's in it's own thing (TBD on others)

-to see where things are (roughly)
+Might end up just making a specific install for each and dealing with some duplication

 TODO: Make sure these worked: